creativenull/projectcmd.nvim/README.md

 # ProjectCMD (Beta)

-A vim plugin to run your project-level neovim configuration.
+A plugin to run your project-level neovim configuration.

 # Table of Contents